 You can find the ultimate horseback riding adventure which varies from day trips out of Whitehorse, Yukon to multi-day horse vacations and pack trips.
-Heading into the mountains on horseback, along lakes and across rivers is the ultimate wilderness adventure ever.
-Riding above the treeline you will see further afield which will be great for spotting wildlife like mountain sheep, caribou, moose and bears.
+Heading into the mountains on horseback, along lakes, and across rivers is the ultimate wilderness adventure ever.
+Riding above the treeline you will see further afield which will be great for spotting wildlife like mountain sheep, caribou, moose, and bears.

-Catch fish for dinner and sleep above the treeline in cool, crisp mountain air.
+Catch fish for dinner and sleep above the treeline in the cool, crisp mountain air.
 What could be better than that?

 Driving in Northern Canada is a wilderness activity in itself.
 Take for example the 740 km Dempster Highway out of Dawson City in the Yukon.
 The Dempster Highway may be over 34 years old, but it’s still one of the best-kept secrets of the Yukon.

 Here you are travelling on the most northerly road in the world.
 The Dempster Highway, Canada’s first all-weather road to cross the Arctic Circle sits on top of gravel berm to insulate the permafrost in the soil underneath.
 The thickness of the gravel pad ranges from 1.2 m up to 2.4 m in some places.
 Without the pad, the permafrost would melt and the road would sink into the ground.

 The landscape is amazing and there is plenty to see along the way.
 A four-wheel drive vehicle is advisable, and pack a second spare tire.
 Fuel is limited so be prepared.

 And – there is the fishing, but this will be another blog!